 - Demi-Sec is fairly sweet and goes well with dessert.

-Then we have vintage or non-vintage options when purchasing Champagne or Sparkling wine.
+Then we have a vintage or non-vintage options when purchasing Champagne or Sparkling wine.
 The difference between the two simply means they either come from a single year or are a blend of several different years.
 Vintage will generally be sold at a higher price while non-vintage make up most of the market.